-The See Different in-school program empowered students by providing them with the knowledge and tools to make meaningful change in their communities.
+See Different started in 2015 as an in-school educational program that empowered students by providing them with the knowledge and tools to make meaningful change in their communities.
 Through a series of ten workshops led by a See Different facilitator, students were guided to explore the concepts of identity, diversity and inclusion, power and privilege, conflict management, peer mediation and allyship.
-During the second half of the program, students put these skills to work by designing a ‘School-Wide Initiative’, a project or campaign that addressed a diversity and inclusion challenge relevant to their school community.
+During the second half of the program, students put these skills to work by designing a ‘school-wide initiative’, a project or campaign that addressed a diversity and inclusion challenge relevant to their school community.